Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 ## Features
 - **Neural Nets are all you need**: No need for the Bellman function or other value funtions to map reward to action, and none of the complicated jargon found in current deep reinforcement learning methods.
 - **Highly custimizable**: All you need to do is to customize state, action and reward-shaping or vectorizing.
+You can also make state as raw input if you prefer :-) Why not?
+It is deep neural network :-)

 ## Future Works
 - **Online learning**: For the present time, we present offline learning version of Genrl.
 However, we are still working on the online learning version :-)